lawrennd/old_talks/_posts/2015-11-18-information-infrastructure-for-health.md

 ---
-title: Information Infrastructure for Health
-abstract: In this talk we will address challenges in information infrastructure for health.
+abstract: "In this talk we will address challenges in information infrastructure for health.
 Personalized health care is one of the promises of the information revolution.
   However, there are major challenges in the curation, collection and management of the data.
 These are not currently being properly addressed.
 The care.data fiasco